 PopUp New York Street Fairs

-If you’ve ever stumbled upon a random street fair while wandering the city, chances are you’ve walked into one of Pop Up New York’s street fairs.
+If you’ve ever encountered a random street fair while wandering the city, chances it's Pop Up New York's doing.
 The brand hosts numerous outdoor bonanzas while giving back to local non-profits.
 From the end of April to late October, the company hosts a new wave of bazaars featuring up-and-coming restaurants, designers and musicians in trendy neighborhoods.
 Check out the full lineup of upcomoing events online.

 Photograph: Courtesy CC/Flickr/Andrea Moed